Saturated de Rham-Witt complexes with unit-root coefficients: Introduction

-\begin{para} We will also encounter a number of PD-structures (divided power structures; cf. \cite[\textsection 3]{B-O}).
-We will always reserve the notation $\brackets$ for PD-structures on the ideal $(p)$ (of various rings) given by Lemma \ref{lem:PD_Ar}; other PD-structures will be called $\gamma$ or $\delta$. \end{para}
+\begin{para} We will also encounter a number of PD-structures.
+We will always reserve the notation $\brackets$ for one particular type of PD-structure: namely, the unique PD-structure on the ideal $(p)$ of a $\Z_{(p)}$-algebra $A$ (usually a $\Z/p^r\Z$-algebra for some $r > 0$) that is compatible with the PD-structure on $(p) \subset \Z_{(p)}$.
+Explicitly: